mjvalade/number-guesser-react/README.md

 # Number Guesser in ReactJS

-### Rewriting a Mod 1 project using ReactJS and react-start-kit from Turing.
+### Rewriting a Mod 1 project using ReactJS and react-starter-kit from Turing.

 To install the dependencies: